Media got a surprise early look at Pokémon: Let’s Go at the Nintendo VSUK event this weekend.

 Still, as both an old-school Pokemon player and avid collector in Go, I saw enough to convince me that I’m going to love Pokemon: Let’s Go come November.
 It’s hard to define it as either a reboot or a remaster, it’s more of a reimagining.
 And while that’s already proven to be quite divisive among the community, there is plenty to be excited about for all players.

-Simply put, I’ve no reason to believe this won’t be the biggest game on Switch to date, certain to introduce a whole new community to this incredible console, but it also has more than a few surprises up its sleeve for the skeptics who just don’t believe it’s a truly authentic experience.
+Simply put, I’ve no reason to believe this won’t be the biggest game on Switch to date, certain to introduce a whole new community to this incredible console, but also provide a few surprises for the skeptics.
 No, it’s not a conventional Pokemon experience – you’ll have to wait next year for that – but it feels like a fresh way to experience a classic game and a perfect way to satiate everyone’s hunger for more.